 19 Countries with the Best Healthcare

 When discussing healthcare, the majority of the hype tends to focus on healthcare spending.
 However, the amount of money spent on healthcare does not necessarily mean that a country’s citizens have access to better medical services and technology.
-According to the World Health Organization (WHO), the United States is the only industrialized nation that does not provide universal healthcare and ranks first in healthcare spending.
+According to the World Health Organization (WHO), the United States is the only industrialized nation that does not provide universal healthcare and ranks first in healthcare spending; although that might change with the debut of the affordable care act (ACA).
 Despite the high costs, the U.S. has the 37th-ranked healthcare system out of the WHO’s 191 member nations.
 France has the best overall healthcare system, but ranks sixth in spending.
 In fact, of the countries with the top 10-ranked healthcare systems, only two, France and Austria, were also listed in the top 10 in healthcare spending.

 The WHO has specific measurements to judge a nation’s healthcare system and bases its evaluation of a country’s quality of services on four main objectives: health care provision, generation of resources, health care financing, and how well the funding is overseen and implemented.
 According to the WHO criteria, these 19 countries provide the best health care services to their citizens.